apache/fluo-uno/README.md

 Uno makes it easy for a developer to experiment with Accumulo or Fluo in a realistic environment.
 Uno is designed for developers who need to frequently upgrade and test their code, and do not care about preserving data.
-While Uno makes it easy to setup a dev stack running Fluo or Accumulo, it also makes it easy clear your data and setup your dev stack again.
+While Uno makes it easy to setup a dev stack running Fluo or Accumulo, it also makes it easy to clear your data and setup your dev stack again.
 To avoid inadvertent data loss, Uno should not be used in production.

 Checkout [Muchos] for setting up Accumulo or Fluo on multiple machines.